 Approval of Recitals.
 The District hereby finds and determines that the foregoing recitals are true and correct and incorporated herein by this reference as though fully set forth at this point.

 Approval of Installment Sale Loan Agreement.
-The Installment Sale Loan Agreement, in substantially the form as attached hereto and incorporated herein by reference as Attachment A, is hereby approved substantially in the form on file with the Secretary.
+The Installment Sale Loan Agreement, in substantially the form as attached hereto and incorporated herein by reference as Exhibit B, is hereby approved substantially in the form on file with the Secretary.
 Each of the President or Vice President of the Board (each, an “Authorized Officer”), or the designee thereof, acting alone, is hereby authorized and directed to execute and deliver such Installment Sale Loan Agreement with such changes, insertions and omissions as may be recommended by the District’s General Counsel or Bond Counsel and approved by the officer or employee executing the same, said execution being conclusive evidence of such approval; provided that: (i) the principal amount payable under the Installment Sale Loan Agreement shall not exceed $3,000,000; (ii) the interest rate payable under the Installment Sale Loan Agreement shall not exceed 6.00% per annum, with respect to the tax-exempt components, and shall not exceed 7.50% per annum, with respect to the taxable components, unless as is otherwise set forth in the Installment Sale Loan Agreement as the result of an Event of Taxability or an Event of Default; and (iii) the final maturity of the Installment Sale Loan Agreement shall occur no later than August 1, 2044 (subject to any extensions set forth in the Installment Sale Loan Agreement).

 Application of Proceeds.
 The proceeds of the Installment Sale Loan Agreement shall be applied as provided in the Installment Sale Loan Agreement to finance the 2024 Project and finance the 2024 Expenses.

 Incorporation of Policies.
-The Delinquency Policy, approved by Resolution 01-15-2020B, and the Pension Funding Policy, approved by Resolution 07-18-2024, both on file with the Secretary, are hereby incorporated herein by this reference as attached hereto as Attachments B and C, and the District will comply with the terms thereof.
+The Delinquency Policy, approved by Resolution 01-15-2020B, and the Pension Funding Policy, approved by Resolution 07-18-2024, both on file with the Secretary, are hereby incorporated herein by this reference as attached hereto as Exhibits C and D, and the District will comply with the terms thereof.

 Other Actions Authorized.
 The Authorized Officers, acting singly, be and each of them hereby is authorized and directed to execute and deliver any and all documents and instruments and to do and cause to be done any and all acts and things necessary or proper for carrying out the transactions contemplated by the Installment Sale Loan Agreement and this Resolution, and any actions previously taken in connection with such matters is hereby ratified, including, but not limited to, the ratification of a Term Sheet with Umpqua Bank.
 In the event that the President and Vice President of the Board are unavailable to sign any of the agreements described herein, any other member of the Board may sign such agreement.